Mass Timber for Everyday Projects

 4. Faster to Frame

-Once construction rolled around, it was once again proven that Mass Timber roof panels can indeed be installed much faster than conventional framing methods.
-The entire mass timber roof package for the Supervisor’s Office was framed in five days with five laborers onsite to run the crane and set the panels.
-The onsite superintendent commented that he would complete installation in three days if he had a second chance.
+Once construction begins, we have found that mass timber roof panels can be installed much faster than conventional framing methods.
+On the Supervisor’s Office project, the entire mass timber roof package was framed in five days, with five laborers on site to run the crane and set the panels.
+As this was his first mass timber project, the on-site superintendent said the installation was straightforward and could have been done in three days with more practice.
+He added that the cost was comparable to traditional wood framing.

 Future Projects and Information